yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 ### klusterlet controllers

-The klusterlet agent (`deploy/klusterlet -n open-cluster-management`), reconciles the Klusterlet CR(klusterlet), and is responsible for creating the klusterlet registration agent (`deploy/klusterlet-registration-agent -n open-cluster-management-agent`), which updates the cluster lease on the hub cluster.
+The **klusterlet agent controller**(`deploy/klusterlet -n open-cluster-management`), reconciles the Klusterlet CR(klusterlet), and is responsible for creating the **klusterlet registration agent controller**(`deploy/klusterlet-registration-agent -n open-cluster-management-agent`), which updates the cluster lease on the hub cluster.

 (1) Check if the existence of the klusterlet registration agent below on the managed cluster.